I like the Pinterest-ish, retro chalkboard look of the cover!

 What I love:

-- Christian worldview and economics.
-The best of both worlds.
+- Combining worldview and economics.
 Academics and theology.
 Use of Bible verses, doctrines, and principles.
 This is not some mathematical “dismal and dreary” class.
 R.C.
 Sproul, Jr., mentions that successful economics cannot be divorced from God.
-I so agree!
+God is everywhere and in everything.

 - Great for several different learning styles.
 Visual learners get the videos to view fun old movie clips and fast-paced examples to the lecture.
 Aural learners get the ability to listen to the audio portion of the video.
 Verbal learners get to read along with the outline (I love the outline!).